sandstorm-io/sandstorm/docs/administering/for-work.md

 Feature keys are signed by an ed25519 signing key.

 If you are developing Sandstorm, and you need to enable Sandstorm for Work features, you can get a testing feature key by contacting Kenton Varda.
-You must also can enable testing mode by setting `IS_TESTING=yes` in `sandstorm.conf` for testing keys to be considered valid.
+You must also enable testing mode by setting `IS_TESTING=yes` in `sandstorm.conf` for testing keys to be considered valid.
 Note that enabling testing mode forfeits all security.